swinter2011/homepage_redesign/_posts/2014-08-25-mayday-labs-launch.md

 The project will built on the existing [Google AppEngine Python infrastructure](https://github.com/MayOneUS/wiki/wiki/Developer-Information) created by the Mayday First Responders.
 We will coordinate the project via the [Mayday Labs Google Group](https://groups.google.com/forum/#!forum/mayday-labs) and the #maydaypac IRC channel on Freenode.

-Please join us on these forums if you are interested in the project.
+We are inviting developers, designers, technical project managers, growth hackers and organizers to join the project.
+Please join the googlegroup, or come into the IRC channel.

 Over the coming months, we will identify 5-7 experienced volunteer core developers for Mayday Labs, establish project process and governance, and deliver functionality to help Mayday supporters organize around campaigns.